• Skip to main content

 • Volunteer donor blood is never released until all confirmation tests are completed.
 In neonates the blood is often required immediately and waiting for this specialised testing on the directed donation would result in a delay in essential treatment.

 • There is a documented increased risk of fatal graft versus host disease (GvHD) in blood transfusions from family members due to the shared HLA (white cell antigen) types.
-The use of family directed donations must be avoided if the recipient may undergo a future transplant as there is an increased risk of graft rejection due to HLA sensitisation.
+The use of family directed donations must be avoided as there would then be an increased risk of graft rejection if the baby needed a future organ transplant.
+All directed donations that are not used are destroyed.
+This is a significant wastage of resources in terms of funds and donor and staff time.

 What if I have other worries about blood transfusion?